OpenBCI/Documentation/docs/08FAQ/Refund_Policy.md

 Before returning any items,
 you must contact us at sales@openbci.com.
 Refunds and exchanges can be requested within 30 days of the delivery date.

 Please note, all returns are contingent on the resale-able condition of the items.
-You are responsible for the cost of return shipping.
+The customer is responsible for the cost of return shipping.

 #### Order Issues